A topic from the subject of Calibration in Chemistry.

 Procedure:

-- Clean the flask: Rinse the flask thoroughly with ultrapure water and let it dry.
+1. Clean the flask: Rinse the flask thoroughly with ultrapure water and allow it to dry completely.
+Avoid using lint-producing materials.

-- Weigh the empty flask: Weigh the empty flask on an analytical balance and record the mass (M1).
+2. Weigh the empty flask: Weigh the empty, dry flask on an analytical balance and record the mass (M1).

-- Fill the flask with water: Fill the flask with ultrapure water to the calibration mark using a graduated cylinder or pipette.
+4. Fill the flask with water: Fill the flask with ultrapure water to the calibration mark using a clean, dry pipette or burette.
+Avoid trapping air bubbles.

-- Calculate the volume: Subtract the mass of the empty flask from the mass of the filled flask to get the mass of water (Mwater).
-Use the density of water at a known temperature to calculate the volume of the flask (V = Mwater / ρwater).
+6. Calculate the volume: Subtract the mass of the empty flask (M1) from the mass of the filled flask (M2) to obtain the mass of water (Mwater = M2 - M1).
+Use the density of water at the recorded temperature (ρwater) to calculate the volume of the flask: V = Mwater / ρwater.
+You can find density tables online or in chemistry handbooks.

 Key Procedures